-A brief look at the history of mixed martial arts, what mma is, as well as the current arts people are generally training in for mixed martial arts today.
+A brief look at the history of mixed martial arts, and what are some of the martial arts people are training in to be ready for mixed martial arts.

 - Bicep Exercises With 6 Different Ways to Work Them Out

 Train those Biceps 6 different ways

 A weekly blog covering kickboxing, exercise, fitness, and overall wellness.

 Work your stability and core muscles with Bosu Ball core training with medicine ball rotations

 7 Ways on how to work your Triceps to get the arms you want and keep you motivated by mixing up your workouts